koutianqi/koutianqi.github.io/pages/research.markdown

 ## Selected publications

 - **Kou, Tianqi**, Dana Calacci, and Cindy Lin.
 "Dead Zone of Accountability: Why Social Claims in Machine Learning Research Should Be Articulated and Defended."
 Forthcoming in AIES 2025. [preprint](https://arxiv.org/pdf/2404.13131?).
-- Kou, Tianqi.
+- **Kou, Tianqi**.
 "From Model Performance to Claim: How a Change of Focus in Machine Learning Replicability Can Help Bridge the Responsibility Gap."
 Proceedings of the 2024 ACM Conference on Fairness, Accountability, and Transparency.
 2024. [article](https://arxiv.org/pdf/2404.13131?).

 ## Selected talks